6 Ways to Make Your Mobile Video Recordings Pop

 3. The Right Look

 Use a stable stand for your mobile device or tablet and position the camera at eye level.
-We recommend this stand from Joby, but others by Lamicall or iKross also work well.
+We recommend a stand from Joby, but others by Lamicall or iKross also work well.
 If you’re in a pinch, just lean your device against your laptop.
 People often make the mistake of using a standard tablet or mobile phone stand which forces them to look down at the screen when they record – this is one of the least flattering angles for any of us!
 Look in the direction of the camera and avoid moving your eyes back and forth across the screen – and look at the camera, not yourself!
 This eliminates any awkwardness you might feel during recording.

 4. Set Design